tcltk/tcl/doc/markdown/OpenFileChnl.md

 # Description

 N.B.
-Refer to the **Tcl\_UniChar** documentation page for a description of the *TUTF-8* encoding and related terms referenced here.
+Refer to the [Tcl\_UniChar][Utf] documentation page for a description of the *TUTF-8* encoding and related terms referenced here.

 The Tcl channel mechanism provides a device-independent and platform-independent mechanism for performing buffered input and output operations on a variety of file, socket, and device types.
-The channel mechanism is extensible to new channel types, by providing a low-level channel driver for the new type; the channel driver interface is described in the manual entry for **Tcl\_CreateChannel**.
+The channel mechanism is extensible to new channel types, by providing a low-level channel driver for the new type; the channel driver interface is described in the manual entry for [Tcl\_CreateChannel][CrtChannel].
 The channel mechanism provides a buffering scheme modeled after Unix's standard I/O, and it also allows for nonblocking I/O on channels.

 The procedures described in this manual entry comprise the C APIs of the generic layer of the channel architecture.
-For a description of the channel driver architecture and how to implement channel drivers for new types of channels, see the manual entry for **Tcl\_CreateChannel**.
+For a description of the channel driver architecture and how to implement channel drivers for new types of channels, see the manual entry for [Tcl\_CreateChannel][CrtChannel].

 # Tcl\_openfilechannel

 **Tcl\_OpenFileChannel** opens a file specified by *fileName* and returns a channel handle that can be used to perform input and output on the file.
 This API is modeled after the **fopen** procedure of the Unix standard I/O library.
 The syntax and meaning of all arguments is similar to those given in the Tcl [open] command when opening a file.
-If an error occurs while opening the channel, **Tcl\_OpenFileChannel** returns NULL and records a POSIX error code that can be retrieved with **Tcl\_GetErrno**.
+If an error occurs while opening the channel, **Tcl\_OpenFileChannel** returns NULL and records a POSIX error code that can be retrieved with [Tcl\_GetErrno][SetErrno].
 In addition, if *interp* is non-NULL, **Tcl\_OpenFileChannel** leaves an error message in *interp*'s result after any error.
-As of Tcl 8.4, the value-based API **Tcl\_FSOpenFileChannel** should be used in preference to **Tcl\_OpenFileChannel** wherever possible.
+As of Tcl 8.4, the value-based API [Tcl\_FSOpenFileChannel][FileSystem] should be used in preference to **Tcl\_OpenFileChannel** wherever possible.

 The newly created channel is not registered in the supplied interpreter; to register it, use **Tcl\_RegisterChannel**, described below.
 If one of the standard channels, **stdin**, **stdout** or **stderr** was previously closed, the act of creating the new channel also assigns it as a replacement for the standard channel.